-Stepping into the cathedral-ceilinged lobby of Tugu Bali Hotel is like walking into an Indonesian den of antiquity.
+Stepping into the cathedral-ceilinged lobby of Tugu Bali Hotel is akin to walking into an Indonesian den of antiquity.
 The place oozes history from every one of its ancient pores.
 The main Bale Agung building features distinctive architecture inspired by a secluded village in Central Bali.
-Other buildings are hundreds of years old, relocated to reside within resort grounds beside Bali's Canggu Beach.
-It's hard to know where to look with so much to catch the eye.
+Other buildings are hundreds of years old, relocated to reside within resort grounds beside Bali’s Canggu Beach.
+It’s hard to know where to look with so much to catch the eye.

 Tugu Bali Hotel is located beachside at Canggu Beach, a quiet surf beach in the quaint fishing village of Canggu approx 45 mins from Ngurah Rai International Airport.
 The hustle and bustle of Seminyak is around 15 minutes walk south along the beach (much longer by road).
 It feels a million miles away and a lot like how Bali used to feel like when I first came here in the late 1970’s.
 Tanned and taut surfers arrive at the beach on motorbikes with much-used boards strapped to their bikes.
 Gorgeous young surfer chicks emerge from the waves unable to wipe the grins from their faces.
 I envy their carefree youthfulness.

 A member of Secret Retreats, Tugu Bali Hotel is designed to bring back to life the romantic, forgotten tales of Java and Bali.
 The hotel is owned by an Indonesian who has been collecting antiques since the 1960’s.
 It’s a living breathing treasure trove filled with surprises at every turn.
 Tugu houses the largest collection of original artworks in Southeast Asia.

 Rooms: 21 villas and suites dotted throughout lush landscaped gardens